-Najib G. Awad
+Najib George Awad

 B.A.
-(Near East School of Theology, Beirut, Lebanon); M.A. and Ph.D.
-(King's College, London, United Kingdom); Dr. Phil.
-Habil.-in process (Westfälische Wilhelms-Universität Münster, Germany) Associate Professor of Christian Theology and Director, International Ph.D.
+(Near East School of Theology, Beirut, Lebanon); M.A. and Dr. Phil.
+(King's College, London, United Kingdom); Dr. Theol.
+Habil.
+(Westfälische Wilhelms-Universität Münster, Germany); Associate Professor of Christian Theology and Director, International Ph.D.
 Program Specialization: Systematic Theology and Christian Doctrine, Historical Theology, Theology of Religions, Theology and Contexuality

 Najib George Awad was born in Lattakia, Syria.
 He is an Arab Christian Protestant, and the first, if not so far the only, Syrian Protestant Arab Systematic Theologian.
 Najib is also a poet and an Arabic-English-Arabic translator.
-Before moving to Hartford, Najib Awad worked in Germany as Lecturer in Systematic and Contextual/Intercultural Theology in the MA in Intercultural Theology programme of Göttingen University/EL Missionsseminar.
-Before this, he was a Visiting-Fellow in Yale Divinity School, Yale University, where he worked on writing a manuscript on Trinitarian theology and modernist and post-modernist notions of "personhood" and "relationality" in interlocution with Prof. David Kelsey and Prof. Miroslav Volf.
-Dr. Awad is currently pursuing a Habilitationsschrift in Münster University on the theological orthodoxy of Theodor Abu Qurrah in dialogue with Muslim Mutakallims of the ninth century CE.
-Most recently, he finished writing a contextual theology manuscript on the Arab Spring and the role of the Arab Christians in the future of the Near East.
+Before moving to Hartford, Najib George Awad worked in Germany as Lecturer in Systematic and Contextual/Intercultural Theology in the MA in Intercultural Theology programme of Göttingen University/EL Missionsseminar.
+Before this, he was a Visiting-Fellow in Yale Divinity School, Yale University, where he worked on writing a manuscript on Trinitarian theology and modernist and post-modernist notions of "personhood" and "relationality" in interlocution with Prof. David Kelsey and Prof. Miroslav Volf (published in 2014 by Fortress Press as Persons in Relation: an Essay on the Trinity and Ontology).
+Prof.Dr.
+Dr. Awad has earned also his Venia Legende (Dr. Theol.
+Habil.) in historical/Oriental Theology (on Early Arab Christian-Muslim Kalam) from Philipps-Universität Marburg, Germany after submitting a Habilitationsschrift on the theological orthodoxy of Theodore Abu Qurrah in dialogue with Muslim Mutakallims of the ninth century CE.
+His monograph is published in 2015 by De Gruyter under the title, Orthodoxy in Arabic Terms: A Study of Theodore Abū Qurrah's Trinitarian and Christological Doctrines in an Islamic Context.
+His earlier publications are, God without Face?
+On the Personal Individuation of the Holy Spirit (Mohr Eibeck, 2011); and, And Freedom Became a Public-Square: Political, Sociological and Religious Overviens on the Arab Christians and the Arabic Spring (LIT Verlag, 2012).